vuesence/vue-faq/docs/en/vue-webapp/options/adaptability.md

 </script>
 ```

-In the future, adaptability can be used as in JavaScript code:
+That composable function can be used in JavaScript code:

 ```js
 // can be 'mobile', 'tablet' 'notebook' or 'desktop' const { screenWidthFactor } = new useScreenWidth();
 ```

-and in SCSS:
+and CSS classes in SCSS:

 ```scss
 .container {